How to Bulk Load Vectors

 Example 2b - Loading Data in Hexadecimal from a Local File

 Use the following SQL statement to load the data with vectors encoded in hexadecimal into the vectors table.
-For this example, place the data in a local file accessible to your SQL client and replace '/tmp/vec_f32_data_hex.csv' with the path to your text file.
+For this example, place the hexadecimal data show at the beginning of this section in a local file accessible to your SQL client and replace '/tmp/vec_f32_data_hex.csv' with the path to your text file.

 As with the example above, the command below uses UNHEX and a cast to load hexadecimal data into a VECTOR attribute.